Ah, lo previdi: Narrative

 This operatic version tells of the myth of Andromeda, condemned to be sacrificed to a sea monster.
 However she is saved by the hero Perseus.
-She is obliged to marry Euristeus, heir to the kingdom of Argos, but is in love with Perseus.
-In this aria Andromeda berates Euristeus with an emotional fury at the apparent suicide of Perseus.
-She believes he failed to prevent Perseus’s death.
+She is obliged to marry Eurystheus, heir to the kingdom of Argos, but is in love with Perseus.
+In this aria Andromeda berates Eurystheus with an emotional fury at the apparent suicide of Perseus.
+She believes he failed to prevent Perseus's death.
 Andromeda then reflects to (the absent) Perseus with an intense grief.
-The recitative and aria K272 ends in a gentle cavatina "Deh, non vacar", with a quiet ending in B-flat major.
-The passionate writing hints at later roles for operatic soprano, such as Elektra in Idomeneo, The Queen of the Night in The Magic Flute and Donna Anna in Don Giovanni.
+The recitative and aria ends in a gentle cavatina "Deh, non vacar", with a quiet ending in B-flat major.
+The passionate writing hints at later roles for operatic sopranos, such as Elektra in Idomeneo, The Queen of the Night in The Magic Flute and Donna Anna in Don Giovanni.

 History

-Composed in Salzburg in August 1777, this is one of Mozart's last pieces written in his childhood city.
-Written for Josepha Duschek, who later Mozart wrote Bella mia fiamma, addio, K528 in Prague.
-Mozart recommended Ah, lo previdi! to his beloved Aloysia Weber, writing "I advise you to observe the expression marks—to think carefully of the meaning and the impact of the words—to put yourself in all seriousness into Andromeda’s situation and position!—and to imagine that you really are that very person.”
+Composed in Salzburg in August 1777, the aria was written for Josepha Duschek, for whom Mozart later wrote "Bella mia fiamma, addio", K528 in Prague.
+Mozart recommended "Ah, lo previdi!" to his beloved Aloysia Weber, writing "I advise you to observe the expression marks—to think carefully of the meaning and the impact of the words—to put yourself in all seriousness into Andromeda's situation and position!—and to imagine that you really are that very person."
 The aria was published by Breitkopf & Härtel in 1888.
 The original manuscript is housed in the Berlin State Library.